 3. Work out, pass out

 Those who exercise report a higher quality of sleep than those who do not work out, even if they sleep the same number of hours.
-Not only will exercise benefit your health, but through a better sleep, will improve your relationship quality and overall productivity.
+Not only will exercise benefit your health, but better sleep will improve your relationship quality and overall productivity.